f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

    .. image:: images/access_vscode.png

 #.
-The client jump box has been preconfigured top interact with both the cloud environment, (Azure) and the
+The client jump box has been preconfigured to interact with both the cloud environment, (Azure) and the
    ADPM central repo.
 You will use VS Code to clone and deploy your application environment.
 From VS Code, select the 'Terminal' tab, navigate to the home directory and clone the repo using the below commands.